SXU Celebrates Arab American Heritage Month

-April marks the start of Arab-American Heritage Month, a time to reflect on the contributions Arab-Americans have made to the United States and the diverse group of people who make up the nation's Middle Eastern population.
+Throughout the month of April, the SXU community is taking the time to reflect on the history of Arab American heritage, the many contributions Arab Americans have made to the United States and the diverse group of people who make up the nation's Middle Eastern population.